 The Company produces substantially all of its products at its facility located in Guadalajara, Mexico.
 The products are then delivered to Fremont, California for testing and distribution.
 The Company believes that it has a good working relationship with its employees in Guadalajara, Mexico and has recently signed a five-year contract with the union representing the employees.
 Recently, the Company has entered into a "turnkey" manufacturing contract with a manufacturer located in China to produce its products in an attempt to reduce its dependence on its Mexican facility.
 At this time the purchase of products from the manufacturer located in China is minimal and requires advance scheduling which affects the Company's ability to produce products quickly.
-However, if the Company's revenues grow as anticipated, the Company intends to manufacture more of its products utilizing the Chinese manufacturer.
-In the event that there is an unforeseen disruption at the Guadalajara production plant or with the Chinese manufacturer, such disruption may have an adverse effect on the Company's ability to deliver its products and may adversely affect the Company's financial operations.
+However, if the Company's revenues grow as anticipated, the Guadalajara production plant or with the Chinese manufacturer, such disruption may have an adverse effect on the Company's ability to deliver its products and may adversely affect the Company's financial operations.